NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 }
 ```

-**---3b.** When all publications supporting the Edge are reported **as free-text descriptions**, the KP SHOULD capture them as a list in a single Attribute object where the `Attribute.value_type_id` is "T.B.D.":
+**---3b.** When all publications supporting the Edge are reported **as free-text descriptions**, the KP SHOULD capture them as a list in a single Attribute object where the `value_type_id` is "linkml:String":

 ```json
 {